Depression and Suicide Rates Rising Amongst Youth

-The researchers also noted that there was no significant increase in the percentage of older adults experiencing any sort or psychological distress.
-In fact. they actually noted a slight decline in psychological distress in individuals over 65.
+The researchers also noted that there was no significant increase in the percentage of older adults experiencing any sort of psychological distress.
+In fact, they noted a slight decline in psychological distress in individuals over 65.

 “There is an overwhelming amount of data from many different sources, and it all points in the same direction: more mental health issues among American young people,” says lead study author and professor of psychology at San Diego State University, Jean Tweng.

-As a result of the findings, Tweng believes that social media may be a contributing factor to the declining rates of mental health among young adults in the United States,
+As a result of the findings, Tweng believes that social media may be a contributing factor in the declining rates of mental health among young adults in the United States,

-Is social media the root of mental health decline?
+Is social media the root cause of mental health decline?

 “There’s this overload of information and stimulation and a much bigger sphere of influence that they’re being exposed to,” Tweng added, “Given what we know about adolescent development and vulnerability and the intensive need for intimate and healthy social connection during these years, you can see how social media may not be developmentally appropriate.”

 Social media may not be the only problem